 - Joined on Jun 9, 2010

 Kevin Yen is a North Caroline based violin teacher that specializes in teaching the Suzuki method.
 In my opinion, his way of “not talking, only playing” is iconic – I actually had to search for his name to know what he’s called, as he normally only plays!
-Kevin makes many play-along videos in different speeds, so Suzuki students can learn the Suzuki songs by playing along with a teacher
+Kevin makes many play-along videos at different speeds, so Suzuki students can learn the Suzuki songs by playing along with a teacher

 Red Desert Violin